elastic/DaC-Reference/docs/known_limitations.md

 ## Intermittent Exception List Kibana Import Issue

-- There is an intermittent issue when importing many rules and exception lists at the same time that is currently being investigated related to [this Kibana issue](https://github.com/elastic/kibana/issues/143864).
+- There is an intermittent issue when importing many rules and exception lists at the same time that has been investigated related to [this Kibana issue](https://github.com/elastic/kibana/issues/143864).
 This may cause exception list references to be stripped when importing rules in some cases.
 We implemented a helper message that will attempt to identify when this occurs and provide a command template that you can run to re-try to upload the rules that might have failed erroneously.
 This message will appear from the output of `kibana import-rules` if this situation is detected.
+We expect the issue to be resolved as of 8.16.1 and 8.15.5, but this workaround is available for those who are using older stacks.
+See the following Kibana references for more information: [190447](https://github.com/elastic/kibana/pull/190447) and [193471](https://github.com/elastic/kibana/pull/193471).

+## Rule Size Limitations

+- The Kibana API has limitations on number/size of rules for importing and exporting that may impact the way one interacts with our DaC commands.
+For instance, the export, by default, the API cannot export more than 10,000 rules or have a max byte payload of 10,485,760 bytes.
+If one tries to export more than these values, one should expect to receive a message similar to the following: `{"message":"Can't export more than 10000 rules","status_code":400}` or `413 Client Error: Request Entity Too Large for url`.
+These values are enforced via configuration and can be changed in `xpack.securitySolution.maxRuleImportExportSize` and `xpack.securitySolution.maxRuleImportPayloadBytes` respectively.
+Furthermore, there is a known bug documented in [176207](https://github.com/elastic/kibana/issues/176207) where importing a large number of rules can create extra rules and is being actively addressed.

 ## Schema Validation Support